How to Thaw Frozen Pipes: A Step-by-Step Checklist

 What should I do if a pipe bursts or leaks?

-Without the right tools and experience, it’s better to call a trusted plumber in Wheeling.
+Without the proper tools and experience, it’s best to contact a trusted plumber in the U.S..
 Not only can they resolve things more quickly and effectively, but they’ll have a better chance of noticing if other plumbing problems are nearby.

 How can I reach frozen pipes if they’re behind walls?

-A lot of your plumbing is hidden behind walls, making them particularly tricky to thaw out.
-Heating the closest accessible area might work, or you could try heating the section of the wall closest to the frozen pipes.
-Heat lamps and your thermostat will be the best options.
-If these don’t work, you might have to remove a section of the wall to get close enough to start the thawing process.
+A lot of your plumbing is sitting behind walls, making them particularly tricky to thaw out.
+Heating the closest accessible area could work, or you could try heating the section of the wall closest to the frozen pipes.
+Heat lamps and your thermostat will be your best options.
+If these don’t work, you could have to pop out a section of the wall to get close enough to start the thawing process.

 How to Prevent Pipes from Freezing